kchu25/SeqShuffle.jl/README.md

 [![Build Status](https://github.com/kchu25/SeqShuffle.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/kchu25/SeqShuffle.jl/actions/workflows/CI.yml?query=branch%3Amain)
 [![Coverage](https://codecov.io/gh/kchu25/SeqShuffle.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/kchu25/SeqShuffle.jl)

 Shuffle a string such that it preserves the k-mer frequency in the string (k $\geq$ 1).

+This is currectly in the process of adding itself into the Julia registry.
+Should be available in a few days.

 # Usage